Michigan football celebration highlights: Warde Manuel 'working' to get Jim Harbaugh new deal

 — Tony Garcia | Detroit Free Press (@RealTonyGarcia) January 14, 2024

-Mike Sainristil, who played on the same side of the ball as Zinter and Keegan to begin his career, then Barrett and Kris Jenkins the past two years, joked with the fans about how the team "put y'all through some stuff" in the last five seasons, but throughout the ups and downs, he said he always felt supported.
+Mike Sainristil, who started his U-M career on offense with Zinter and Keegan, then joined Barrett and Kris Jenkins on defense, joked with the fans about how the team "put y'all through some stuff" in the past five seasons, but throughout the ups and downs, he said he always felt supported.

 "Had a chance to come back and play for the best head coach in the country, to be a part of the best team in the country," he said.
 "There’s nothing from these past five years that I would give back or trade for anything."

-The final player of the evening to speak was Corum.
-The senior became not only the team's seventh leading rusher all-time and not only set a single-season touchdown record, but now owns the program record for the most touchdowns of any player in a career.
+The final player to speak was Corum.
+This season, the senior became the program's seventh-leading rusher all-time, set Michigan's single-season rushing touchdown record, and then claimed the most touchdowns of any Wolverine in the modern era.

 TIME TO GO: Jake Thaw details why he's transferring and it's not Rose Bowl fumble.

-He wore a T-shirt with one of his new catchphrases "business is finished" as he stepped to the microphone at the middle of Crisler Center.
-He'd done something similar before, only this time, there was a stage.
-The last time he was in this situation was February 2023.
-He was recovering from knee surgery when he explained to a men's basketball crowd that afternoon that he will be back and the team will win a national championship.
+He wore a shirt with one of his new catchphrases — "Business is finished" — as he stepped to the microphone in Crisler Center.
+It harkened back to February 2023, when he addressed a basketball crowd at halftime.
+Then, he was recovering from knee surgery and vowed he and his teammates would win a national championship.

 On Saturday, the video played over his head and he smiled.